 The Zendesk Agent Workspace includes a flexible composer window.
 You can resize the window as needed to meet your requirements.
-For example, you can use a smaller window for chats and social messages, but you might want to use a larger window for long email messages.
+For example, you can use a smaller window for chats and messages, but you might want to use a larger window for long email messages.

 To resize the composer window

 - In a ticket, click the border at the top of the composer window.

 - Drag the border up or down to change the window size.

 Using formatting options and controls